About Carrots

 Lysine-Arginine Ratio Analysis

-Because of this, eating foods that have a high lysine-arginine ratio may help lower the frequency and severity of herpes flare-ups.
+Eating foods with a high lysine-arginine ratio could help relieve the appearance and severity of herpes flare ups.

-Some examples of foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.
+Some foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.

 Because Carrots has a neutral ratio of lysine and arginine, it does not have a significant impact on people who suffer from herpes, as it does not affect the viral activity.